 Adding additional attributes when using AddToDirectory

-Only the mandatory elements (and one or two others we’ve been talked into adding) are put into the DICOMDIR by the AddToDirectory method, but you can add others yourself very easily.
+Only the mandatory elements (and one or two others we’ve been talked into adding) are put into the DICOMDIR by the AddToDirectory (.NET version) or AddToDirectory (COM version) method, but you can add others yourself very easily.

-The AddToDirectory method returns a 4 item DicomDataSets collection(COM) or DicomDataSetCollection (.NET) , and the 4 items are references to the 4 datasets referred to (existing or created as necessary) by that method call.
-They represent (in numerical order)
+The AddToDirectory method returns a 4 item DicomDataSetCollection (.NET) or DicomDataSets collection(COM), and the 4 items are references to the 4 datasets referred to (existing or created as necessary) by that method call.

 Adjusting WindowWidth And Level using ExplicitVOILUT property